jmielkeway/ccos4rbpi_volume0/chapter13/rbpi3.md

             }
 ```

-If a GPU interrupt is not a system timer #3 interrupt, the other valid case is an auxilliary interrupt from the user's keyboard.
+If a GPU interrupt is not a `System Timer #3` interrupt, the other valid case is an auxiliary interrupt from the user's keyboard.
 Then, the interrupt will be handled by the mini UART driver in the `rpi3_miniuart_interrupt` function.

 If not a GPU interrupt, a CPU can receive a mailbox three interrupt: